-- In a pot, add 30ml of water and the rest of the sugar to it.
-Allow this to boil and wait for the consistency to become a thick translucent brown.
-At this point, turn the heat to low and add in the pearls to slow simmer in the syrup for another 5 mins.
+- Add 30ml of water and dark brown sugar in a pot.
+Allow this to boil and wait for the consistency to become a thick, translucent brown.
+Then, on low heat, simmer the syrup for 1 minute.

-- Take a few spoonfuls of the sweet brown syrup and drizzle on the glass.
-For the tiger stripe to look more realistic, add the syrup to the bottom of the glass.
-Flip it over and let the excess drip out the glass.
-Then add the tapioca pearls.
-Finally, add fresh milk to complete.For the Mudflip tea version of this drink, use a mason jar with a lid to serve.
+- Add the syrup to the side of the glass and let it drip to the bottom for the tiger stripe to look more realistic.
+Then, add the tapioca pearls, crushed ice and fresh milk to complete.For the Mudflip tea version of this drink, use a mason jar with a lid to serve.
 Pour the brown sugar syrup directly into the bottom of the jar and top with fresh milk.

 Here are some of the top variations you can do with this recipe.

-- Add a tea blend of your choice to the fresh milk.
-We recommend starting with black teas such as Ceylon.
-Once you’re comfortable you can go wild.
-Try our matcha latte, taro fresh milk or even rose milk tea recipe for some fun combinations.
-We recommend the hot tea mixture is cooled before you assemble the drink together.
+Adding a loose-leaf blend to the fresh milk can add depth to your drink.
+We recommend starting with Assam, Jasmine or Oolong to make a roasted milk tea flavour.
+We recommend cooling the hot mixture before you assemble the drink.
 Otherwise, the sweet brown syrup will melt almost immediately.

-- Add another topping.
-We recommend trying coconut jelly or coffee jelly toppings in this drink.
-We love how these give a chewy texture and make it more fun to drink.
-One gives you a more neutral taste while the other gives you a nice caffeine boost.
+We love how these give a chewy texture and make drinking more fun.
+One gives you a more neutral taste, while the other gives you a nice caffeine boost.